open-telemetry/opentelemetry-js/doc/metrics.md

 ## Configuring metric views

-A [Metric View](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#view) provides the ability to customise the metrics that are exposed by the
+A [Metric View](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#view) provides the ability to customize the metrics that are exposed by the
 Metrics SDK.
 Metric Views allows you to do:

-- Customise which Metric Attributes are reported on metrics
+- Customize which Metric Attributes are reported on metrics
-- Customise which instruments get processed/ignored
+- Customize which instruments get processed/ignored
-- Change the aggregration of a metric
+- Change the aggregation of a metric
 - Define explicit bucket sizes to Histogram instruments

 The Metric view requires the instrument selection query, and the configuration for the resulting metric.
-The first step is select to the metrics to whom the View is relevant, the second step is to configure the customisations for the the selected metrics.
+The first step is select to the metrics to whom the View is relevant, the second step is to configure the customizations for the the selected metrics.

 A Metric View is a class that can be instantiated via: